-Asbestos is a very versatile naturally occurring building material that was used in many aspects of the construction industry that is regulated by the Federal Government.
-Unfortunately, damaged or “friable” asbestos can release very small fibers that when inhaled may have long term health effects.
+Asbestos is a very versatile, naturally occurring building material that is used in many aspects of the construction industry that is regulated by the Federal Government.
+Unfortunately, damaged or “friable” asbestos can release very small fibers that, when inhaled, may have long-term health effects.

 Pre-1980 structures slated for demolition or extensive renovations may require an Asbestos Building Inspection (ABI) in order to remain in compliance with the Clean Air Act and the National Emission Standards for Hazardous Air Pollutants (NESHAP).
 This is a Federal requirement that is to be enforced by your local municipality where a certified AHERA (Asbestos Hazard Emergency Response Act) Inspector meets the requirements needed.
 Here’s a general overview of the process:

 The inspector performs a systematic walk-through of all accessible / assigned designated areas.
-The condition, accessibility, friability, and air erosion of assorted materials is documented for each location.
-Suspected asbestos-containing bulk materials (ACBM’s) are touched in order to determine friability.
-Suspect ACM’s are grouped into various homogeneous groups (ie wallboard, pipe insulation, joint compound, etc.).
+The condition, accessibility, friability, and air erosion of assorted materials are documented for each location.
+Suspected asbestos-containing bulk materials (ACBMs) are touched in order to determine friability.
+Suspect ACMs are grouped into various homogeneous groups (ie, wallboard, pipe insulation, joint compound, etc.).
 The number of samples collected is contingent upon the amount and the type of material encountered.

 - The area to be sampled is first wetted with a wetting agent, preventing the possible release of dust and fibers into the atmosphere.

 - A representative portion of the material is then collected.

 - The sample is placed in a plastic bag, which is sealed to prevent cross-contamination and possible release of asbestos fibers.

 - The sample is labeled (name & location) and recorded on a bulk survey form.